The Cosmological CPT Theorem

-Next, we show how to generalise the $\mathbf{RR}$ results above to a general spatially-flat FLRW cosmology with arbitrary scale factor $a(\zeta)$:
+Next, we show how to generalise the $\mathbf{RR}$ results above to a general spatially-flat FLRW cosmology with arbitrary scale factor $a(\zeta)$.
+The metric is thus

 and we continue to define $P^\pm$ as before, even though in the general case there is no way to go from $P^+$ to $P^-$ by an extension of the \emph{real} spacetime manifold.
 So here, $P^-$ is more of an abstraction representing what would happen if you solve the same QFT but on a contracting spacetime instead of an expanding one.
 Recall that in Section \ref{sec:Non-perturbaiveAnalyticContinuation} there were two ways to go from $P^+$ to $P^-$: by analytically continuing $\eta$ or $y$.
 While the former depended on the dS form of the scale factor $a(\zeta)$, the latter requires only that space is Euclidean.
 Hence, we can derive \eqref{RRy} and \eqref{RRk} directly, as a non-perturbative form of the cosmological optical theorem.

 It is also illuminating to derive the perturbative form of these relations, \eqref{eqn:COTy} and \eqref{eqn:COTk}, directly from perturbation theory.
 In this section, we drop the stipulations that the Lagrangian is Lorentz-covariant, or that it is invariant with respect to time or space reversal.
 This may be done by allowing the action to depend covariantly on the 1-index \emph{purely temporal} and $d$-index \emph{purely spatial} permutation symbols: